ilovejs/demo-csrf/readme.md

 ### Major feature

-1. Designed two api endpoint to start.
-2. Js solution with `axios` which is similar to react.
+1. Demoed backend Restful api.
+2. Demoed frontend js for further react adaption.
-   - It helps none-mvc, react, mobile developers.
+   - It helps none-mvc, react, mobile developers to quickly learn csrf practice.
-3. Wrapped in middleware in brunch `diy_middleware`
+3. Demoed middleware in brunch `diy_middleware`,
+   - so backend ppl can make their own middleware.
+4. How to unit test this stuff.
+Actually, very good place to start learning concept.
+   - it requires minimal effort to run and proof correctness.

 ### Credits

 Inspired by this japanese [blog](https://qiita.com/obr-note/items/898f862a6ebe27c45de4)